World Language

 Why study a second language?

 Students who have good reading and spelling skills in English are strongly advised to begin a world language sequence as a ninth grader.
 Language students must receive a passing grade at each level in order to continue the language course the following trimester.
 Students earning “F” grades will be required to repeat the course for an audit before moving on to the next level.
-Students earning “D” grades will work with their language teachers and guidance counselor on a contract for enrollment in subsequent courses.
+Students earning “D” grades will be expected to work with their language teachers and guidance counselor to do remediation to continue.

 Ninth graders with previous language experience must pass a proficiency test and an oral interview to be placed in a higher level course.